farlee2121/DevEssentialsBlog/_posts/2020-12-19-Ports-and-Adapters.md

 Other services define their public contracts, which act like their "plug".
 If the plug doesn't fit, then programmers provide an "adapter" to connect the plug to the port.
 The adapter works for any two services as long as they meet the same "plug" and "port" standards.

 Side-note: I feel like this is where IDesign comes in handy.
 Engines, accessors, and utilities look for those consistent "plugs" in system activities.
-For example, there might be many implementations for a chat system, but they are interchangable to the system as long as they meet the same plug standard.
+For example, there might be many implementations for a chat system, but they are interchangeable to the system as long as they meet the same plug standard.

 ## Visualization
 I love this analogy because it lends itself to a familiar visualization.
 The visual imparts a tangible feel for why the structure is flexible and how it's suppose to work.
 It's like our hardware.